 A virtual network in Fleet Manager is an object representing the networking setup of instances created into it.

-The virtual network defines in which VPC and subnet the instances will be launched, as well as how DNS hostnames and HTTPS certificates for the instances will be used.
+The virtual network defines in which network and subnetwork the instances will be launched, as well as how DNS hostnames and HTTPS certificates for the instances will be used.

 Each instance belongs to a virtual network.
 At least one virtual network is required to deploy instances.